Ossining High School: History

 The present Ossining High School building was designed by James Gamble Rogers in a Collegiate Gothic style, with a warm-toned blend of brick and stone.
 Construction began in 1928 and was finished the following year; the school was built to replace the smaller Washington School (Ossining, New York), which then became an elementary school for the district.
 The school was built by Rafael Paiva.
 The school building has been substantially enlarged in the years since.

 Between 1968 and 1974, the town of Ossining experienced a string of four race-related disturbances.
 The final one, on March 13, 1974, began in the school's cafeteria and resulted in several days of school closure, 15 student suspensions, and 19 injuries (including one to a school administrator); a student at the time recalls being locked in a biology classroom for hours, and a curfew for Ossining was implemented for days as a result.
 This disturbance took place just days after the district's announcement of a plan to redraw elementary school boundaries; at the time, one elementary school was over 60 percent Black, while two others were under 10 percent Black.
 Many believed this elementary school segregation to be an underlying cause of these racial disturbances.
 This eventually resulted in the implementation of the "Ossining Plan" for elementary school desegregation in 1981, which assigned each elementary school within the district by grade level instead of neighborhood.

 Service area

 The district that operates the high school includes sections of the towns of Ossining and New Castle.
 Included within the portions of the school district in Ossining Town are Ossining Village and a section of Briarcliff Manor.
 About 28% of Briarcliff Manor is in the Ossining District, including Chilmark.

 Academics

 Ossining High School has 9 periods, each 41 minutes long.
 A normal school day begins at 8:04 am and ends at 2:45 pm.
 The school offers optional extra help time from 2:45-3:15 pm.
 Classes run on an A/B day schedule, so that days alternate, and some electives or labs may occur every other day.
 The school operates an open campus for students above the ninth grade; these students are allowed to leave school supervision during school hours, and often take advantage of food establishments in surrounding Downtown Ossining.

-The school's current full-time principal is Stephen Hancock, and the school's three full-time assistant principals are Tiffany Bergen, Latoya Langley, and Clara Reyes.